Spirituality and Medicine: Preserving Human Dignity at the End of Life – Cultural, Social and Religious Perspectives

 The slogan “Death and Dignity” is frequently used with reference to a human death.
 Yet it is an ambiguous and often confusing concept.
 Rabbi David Albert addresses different meanings of human dignity, personhood and the value of life.
 This course will deepen your bioethical vocabulary and teach practical skills that better support patients to live, and die, with dignity.

-Physicians and Psychologists, Chaplains, Physician Assistants, Nurse Practitioners and Nurses who provide care for dying patients and their families.
+Physicians, Chaplains, Physician Assistants, Pharmacists, Pharmacy Technicians, Nurse Practitioners, Nurses, Respiratory Therapists (Direct Delivery) and Chaplains who provide care for dying patients and their families.

 - Define the Institute of Medicine’s (IOM) definition of “good death.”